jimktrains/gus/README.md

 Run the example by `./gus site:rendered`

+Run the example by `./gus -w site:rendered` and as you make changes, the site will be rerendered

 # Implemented

 * `/templates/layout.mustache` + `/templates/articles.mustache` + `/pages/articles/<name>.textile` -> /`<name>`.html (name may contain a subdir)